Payment Acceptance

 At Payrails, we see this modular design as essential to scaling local acquiring efficiently.
 By decoupling provider connections from business logic, merchants can onboard new local acquirers, test routing strategies, or shift volume dynamically — all without heavy engineering work or system downtime.

-Our building blocks also help to expand the scope of what enterprises can expect when working with local acquirers.
-A good example is our standalone 3DS module which enables merchants to integrate 3DS authentication even if this isn’t normally offered by the acquirer.
+Our building blocks also help expand the scope of what enterprises can expect when working with local acquirers.
+A good example is our standalone 3DS module, which enables merchants to integrate 3DS authentication even if 3DS authentication isn't normally offered by the acquirer.

 A modular, PSP-agnostic foundation enables: